Baryogenesis in the Zee-Babu model with arbitrary $\xi$ gauge: Abstract

 \section{Abstract}

 We consider the baryogenesis picture in the Zee-Babu model.
-Our analysis shows that electroweak phase transition (EWPT) in the model is a first-order phase transition at the $100$ GeV scale, its strength is about $1 - 4.15$ and the masses of charged Higgs are smaller than $300$ GeV.
+Our analysis shows that electroweak phase transition (EWPT) in the model is a first-order phase transition at the $100$ GeV scale, its strength ranges from 1 to 4.15 and the masses of charged Higgs boson are smaller than $300$ GeV.
 The EWPT is strengthened by only the new bosons and this strength is enhanced by arbitrary $\xi$ gauge.
-However, the $\xi$ gauge does not make lose the first-order electroweak phase transition.
-The process of the EWPT kinetics corresponding to B violation is received through the sphaleron probability.
-By a thin-wall approximation, we assume that sphaleron rate is larger than the cosmological expansion rate at the temperature being higher than the critical temperature; and after the phase transition, the sphaleron process is decoupled.
-This also suggests that the phase transition is a transition depending at each point in space.
-This may provide baryon-number violation (B-violation) necessary for baryogenesis in the relationship with non-equilibrium physics in the early universe.
+However, the $\xi$ gauge does not break the first-order EWPT or, in other words, the $\xi$ gauge is not the cause of the EWPT.
+This leads to the fact that the calculation of EWPT in Landau gauge is enough; and the latter may provide baryon-number violation (B-violation) necessary for baryogenesis in the relationship with nonequilibrium physics in the early universe.

 Keywords: Spontaneous breaking of gauge symmetries, Extensions of electroweak Higgs sector, Particle-theory models (Early Universe)